marmelab/json-graphql-server/README.md

 > I'd love to learn GraphQL, but it seems that I first have to read a book about GraphQL Types and Queries, then install a gazillion npm packages.
 > - About every developer

-Start playing with GraphQL right away with `json-graphql-server`, a testing and mocking tool for GraphQL.
+Start playing with GraphQL right away with `json-graphql-server`, a testing and mocking tool for GraphQL written in Node.js.
 All it takes is a JSON of your data.

 Inspired by the excellent [json-server](https://github.com/typicode/json-server).

-## Example
+## Usage

-Follow the guide below starting from scratch, or see the example live on StackBlitz:

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/json-graphql-server)

-Create a `db.js` file.

-Your data file should export an object where the keys are the entity types.
+Create a `db.js` file that exports an object where the keys are the entity types.
 The values should be lists of entities, i.e. arrays of value objects with at least an `id` key.
 For instance:

 ```js
 module.exports = {